urgent-challenge/urgent2024old/README.md

 ### Paper submission

-Papers submitted to the session should follow the regular Interspeech paper guidelines, [submission](https://www.interspeech2024.org/paper-submission/) and review process.
-Accepted papers will appear in the main proceedings and the ISCA archive.
+Papers submitted to the session should follow the regular Interspeech paper guidelines, [submission](https://www.interspeech2024.org/paper-submission/) and review process.  <br>
+Accepted papers will appear in the main proceedings and the ISCA archive.  <br>
 Be sure to list "URGENT Challenge: Universality, Robustness, and Generalizability for speech EnhancemeNT" as your paper subject area when making a submission.

-Papers must be submitted by 2 March 2024, but updates are permitted up until 9 March 2024.
+**Papers must be submitted by 2 March 2024, but updates are permitted up until 9 March 2024.
+All dates are Anywhere over Earth (AoE)**

 ### Organizing team